Firefingers1167/Spats-Web-Dev-projects/task 1&2/README.md

 # Spats-web-dev-projects
-MY Github page consists of my basic web pages and programs given as tasks every week , i hope to publish some masterpieces in this very page in upcoming years, pls stay constantly tuned to my works. yours friendly,
+MY Github page consists of my basic web pages and programs, pls keep following my work I will soon entertain you with some masterpieces in this very page in the upcoming years, Yours friendly,
 Firefingers1167